 The financial transactions of the Commission are recorded in individual funds.
-Each fund is accounted for by providing a separate set of self-balancing accounts that comprises its assets, liabilities, reserves, fund equity, deferred inflows and outflows of resources, revenues and expenditures/expenses.
+Each fund is accounted for by providing a separate set of self-balancing accounts that comprises its assets, liabilities, reserves, fund equity, revenues and expenditures/expenses.
 The various funds are reported by generic classification within the financial statements.

-The GASB 34 model sets forth minimum criteria (percentage of the assets, liabilities, revenues or expenditures/expenses of either fund category or the governmental and proprietary combined) for the determination of major funds.
+The GASB 34 model sets forth minimum criteria (percentage of the assets liabilities, revenues or expenditures/expenses of either fund category or the governmental and proprietary combined) for the determination of major funds.
 For purposes of presentation, each of the Commission's funds are presented as major funds.